You can make this simple kitchen composter for under $20

 Create a Mini Compost Bin is great for people who have small space, or garden on the patio and deck.
 Even small space gardeners can create compost.

 These downloadable directions from Seattle Tilth suggest securing the lid with a bungee cord to keep out pests.
 Raccoon’s, opossums or dogs can knock the lid off so it’s important to keep the lid on your digester closed to keep rodents out.
-Place a rock on the lid or tie a bungee cord to the lid handle and attach the bungee hooks to the handles on the sides of the garbage can to hold the lid on.
+Place a rock on the lid or tie a bungee cord to the lid handle and attach the bungee hooks to the handles on the sides of the garbage can to help hold the lid on.

 Have you ever used this system to compost kitchen scraps?
 Fill us in on the pro’s and con’s in the comment section below.